rozek/node-red-ai-toolkit/README.md

 ## Nodes and Interfaces ##

-The toolkit currently contains the following nodes:
+The toolkit currently consists of the following nodes:

 * **configure_toolkit** - configures the toolit and its nodes<br>&nbsp;<br>
 * **format_prompt**<br>&nbsp;<br>